 Where is Kawasan Falls and Cave

-Kawasan Falls and Cave is in a part of Siquijor named Lazi on the South of the island.
-Lazi is the next town to San Juan and the journey between will be around 30 minutes.
+Kawasan Falls and Cave is in a region of Siquijor named Lazi on the South of the island.
+Lazi is the next town to San Juan and the journey is around 30 minutes.

 How to Get There